-Canada wildfires lead to air-quality alerts in US, here’s how to stay safe
+Canada wildfires are leading to air-quality alerts in US.
+Here’s how to stay safe

 “It’s not unusual for us to get fire smoke in our area.
 It’s very typical in terms of northwest Canada,” said Darren Austin, a meteorologist and senior air quality specialist with the Rhode Island Department of Environmental Management.
 But the smoke usually has been aloft and doesn’t affect people’s health, he said.

-The Quebec-area fires are big and relatively close, about 500 to 600 miles away from Rhode Island.
+The Quebec-area fires are big and relatively close, about 500 to 600 miles (roughly 800 to 970 kilometers) away from Rhode Island.
 And they followed wildfires in Nova Scotia, which resulted in a short-lived air quality alert on May 30, Austin said.

 WHAT’S THE BIGGEST CONCERN?